551 Beirut earthquake: Damage

 There is little in the way of detailed descriptions of the damage caused by this earthquake in contemporary accounts.
 Sources refer to the coastal cities from Tyre to Tripoli being reduced to ruins with many thousands of casualties.
-The Anonymous pilgrim of Piacenza reported that 30,000 people died in Beirut alone.
+The anonymous pilgrim of Piacenza reported that 30,000 people died in Beirut alone.
 Reports of damage at Petra and other locations in the Jordan Valley associated with the 551 event have been re-analyzed, suggesting that a later earthquake was more likely to be responsible.

 Accounts

 John Malalas' description

 The earliest account of the earthquake comes from John Malalas, who recorded in his Chronographia that in the year 551 AD, during the 14th indiction, a catastrophic earthquake struck the regions of Palestine, Arabia, Mesopotamia, Antioch, Phoenice Maritima, and Phoenice Libanensis, with Tyre, Sidon, Beirut, Tripolis, Byblos, and Botrys being most affected, alongside parts of other settlements, where many people were trapped.
 In Botrys, part of the mountain known as Lithoprosopon, located near the sea, broke off and fell into the water, creating a harbor large enough to accommodate very large ships.
 This was significant, as the city had never previously had a harbor.

 In response to the disaster, the emperor provided financial assistance to all the affected provinces and undertook restoration efforts for parts of the damaged cities.
-During the earthquake, the sea receded by a mile, destroying numerous ships, but eventually returned to its original position.
+During the earthquake, the sea receded by a 1 mi, destroying numerous ships, but eventually returned to its original position.